Myrdincx/Weltheas/content/Wiki Guides/Templates.md

 ---
 - - -

-> [!danger] Rewrite needed
+> [!note] Work in Progress
-> This article is still a work in progress
+> This article is still a work in progress and changes are bound to happen.
+>
 - - -

 Hello folks!